MarcisGailitis/marcisgailitis.github.io/index.md

 # Review of missing semester
 ## 10) Potpourri = miscellaneous

 **1) Keyboard remapping**

 In Vim Remap Caps Lock to Ctrl or Escape.

 **2) Deamons**

-Systemctl to monitor system.d.
-Enable, disable, start, stop deamon.
+Systemctl to monitor system.d deamon (to enable, disable, start, stop deamons).
 Cron.d to schedule a command.

 **3) File Systems.
 Fuse**

-To have interactivity b/user space and Kernel.
+To have interactivity b/w user space and Kernel.

 **4) Backups**

 Are critical!
 As Hard drive can fail at any moment!

 **5) API**

 curl to fetch content of URL and gives back the response.
 Oauth
 ifthisthenthat

 **6) Command line arguments**

 --help
 --verbose
 interactive mode!